-- Network engineer (or similar function) who configures the on-premises router with information provided by the Dev Ops team member.
+- Network engineer (or similar function) who configures the customer-premises equipment (CPE) device with information provided by the Dev Ops team member.

 The Dev Ops team member must have the required permission to create and manage the cloud components.
 If the person is the default administrator for your Oracle Cloud Infrastructure tenancy or a member of the Administrators group, then they have the required permission.
 For information about restricting access to your networking components, see Access Control.

 The personnel should be familiar with the following concepts and definitions: